Itsnishant-306/AI-Powered-Telegram-Bot-for-Community-Management/README.md

 2. Create a new Web Service pointing to your repository
 3. Set up environment variables in the Render dashboard
 4. Deploy the application

+### I am currently facing errors in deployment, but goodnews is that bot works perfectly fine.

 ## Technical Implementation